Students collect a water sample and use microscopes to understand the importance of the smallest animals and plants in our ecosystem.

 Using scientific tools, students collect their own data from local water samples and learn about water quality parameters.
 As a bonus, they are participating in a worldwide citizen science project.

 Addressing a world-wide environmental concern, this class has students use scientific tools to filter local water samples in search of plastic.
 This program is part of a statewide citizen science project.

-Classroom Boat Trawl (Coming Autumn 2020)
+Classroom Boat Trawl (Now Available!)